Avianca El Salvador: Expansion years (1980–2009)

 became the "Hub of the Americas" and the integration of several Latin American airlines into the alliance took place.
 The alliance ended in 1998 after the six-year period established in the agreement expired.

-On 9 August 1995, Aviateca Flight 901 crashed into the San Vicente volcano while on approach to Comalapa International Airport killing all 65 people onboard the aircraft.
+On 9 August 1995, Aviateca Flight 901 crashed into the San Vicente volcano while on approach to Comalapa International Airport killing all 65 people on board the aircraft.
 The Salvadoran Civil Aviation Authority determined that the accident's probable cause was the flight crew's "lack of situational awareness in relation to the 7,159 foot obstruction [the San Vicente volcano]" and that the airline's crew resource management program was ineffective.
 As TACA International Airlines was Aviateca's parent company, both airlines faced lawsuits from 21 families of crash victims, however, all the lawsuits were settled out of court.

 Then in 2001, having its main hubs in San Salvador and San Jose, the airline set an operations base in Lima, Peru, its first base in South America, causing as a consequence the founding of TACA Perú, of which TACA had 49% shares at.
 With this new addition, Grupo TACA began to offer a comprehensive network of routes throughout the Americas.

 In 2005, TACA was one of the founding members of the Mexican airline Volaris.
 In the same year, TACA became the first airline in Latin America to operate the Airbus A321.

 In 2008, the board of directors decided to revert to the original name, TACA International (since the consolidation of the acquired airlines was completed), and the airline's headquarters returned to San Salvador, El Salvador to a new building which was inaugurated shortly afterward.
 Also, it revealed a renovation in its corporate image.
 That same year, TACA became the second user of the Brazilian Embraer 190 in Latin America.